-Optional dental insurance is available to all eligible ETSU employees and their dependents.
+Optional dental insurance is available to all eligible employees working a minimum of 30 hours per week and their dependents (spouse and children).
 You do not have to be enrolled in health coverage in order to enroll in optional dental coverage.
-You must pay 100% of the premium if you elect coverage.
+100% of the premium is employee paid.
 Two options are available - a Prepaid Plan and a Preferred Dentist Organization.

 The Prepaid Plan provides dental services at predetermined co-payment amounts, which are reduced fees for dental treatments when members receive service from their selected participating general dentist or from any participating specialist.
 There are no deductibles to meet, no claims to file, no waiting periods for covered members, no annual dollar maximum and pre-existing conditions are covered.

 The PPO Plan offers flexibility in that members may choose any dentist; however, members receive maximum benefits when visiting a PPO network provider.
 No referrals are required with the PPO option and you or your dentist will file claims for covered services.
 Some services require waiting periods and limitations and exclusions apply.

 You can enroll in dental coverage as a new employee or during the annual enrollment transfer period.
 Detailed members handbooks may be obtained from The Office of Human Resources.
 For more information, visit: http://www.tn.gov/finance/ins/dental.shtml.